 Finally, all charging methods also depend on what happens inside the phone when it transfers power from the charging port or wireless charging coil to the battery.
 Companies that make phones are working on ways to move power into the battery while not adding extra heat.
-Theoretically, this is impossible but it can be mitigated a good bit.
-OnePlus' Warp Charge Wireless design has made a big improvement in this space through the use of charge pumps and fast charging at speeds that rival wired and don't add much extra heat are now possible.
+Theoretically, this is impossible, but it can be mitigated a good bit.
+OnePlus' Warp Charge Wireless design and others like it have made a big improvement in this space through the use of charge pumps.
+Fast charging at speeds that rival wired and don't add much extra heat is now possible.

 When everything is said and done, you're not really wasting a lot of energy with any phone charging method.
 But some are more efficient than others, and phone manufacturers are working on ways the make the more convenient methods like fast charging and wireless charging even less wasteful.